microsoft/LightGBM/docs/Python-API.md

         Perform stratified sampling.
     shuffle: bool
         Whether shuffle before split data.
-    metrics : str or list of str
+    metrics : str or list of str, default None Evaluation metrics to be watched in CV.
-        Evaluation metrics to be watched in CV. fobj : function
+        If `metrics` is not None, the metric in `params` will be overridden. fobj : function
         Custom objective function.
     feval : function